catseye/Tamsin/README.markdown

 [rubbish lister](https://github.com/catseye/Tamsin/blob/master/doc/Philosophy.markdown#rubbish-lister).

-Its primary goal is to allow the rapid development of **parsers**, **interpreters**, and **compilers**, and to allow them to be expressed compactly.
+Its primary goal is to allow the rapid development of **parsers**, **static analyzers**, **interpreters**, and **compilers**, and to allow them to be expressed *compactly*.
 Golf your grammar!

-Tamsin is still a **work in progress**, but the basic ideas have crystallized, and a 0.1 release may happen soon (with the usual caveat that version 0.2 might look completely different.)
+The current development version of Tamsin is 0.1-PRE.
+As indicated by the 0.x version number, it is a **work in progress**, with the usual caveat that things may change rapidly (and version 0.2 might look completely different.)

 Code Examples
 -------------